Home » Trigger Point Pain Patterns » Upper Extremity Pain » Shoulder Pain » Rotator Cuff Pain » Shoulder pain when sleeping on your side

-People complain of pain that disturbs their sleep when lying on the painful shoulder or the opposite shoulder.
+People complain of pain that disturbs their sleep when lying on the painful shoulder.
+Surprisingly, it creates pain as it is stretched when sleeping on the opposite shoulder too.
 It is a deeper pain than the illustration suggests.
 They have spent most of their time sleeping on that shoulder with that hand in front of them.
-It usually comes on gradually over months and eventually gets difficult to ignore.
+It usually develops gradually over months and becomes difficult to ignore.

 Often, the afflicted have tried many sleeping positions and would just like to get back to sleeping on their side, which is most restful.

 Tucking in a shirt or reaching to the back seat is painful and aggravates the trigger point.
-It can be sharp when you extend their arm out to put something on the nightstand.
+It can be sharp when you extend your arm out to put something on the nightstand.

-This pain pattern may come on quickly when there is a trauma to the shoulder.
+This pain pattern may come on quickly when shoulder trauma occurs.
 Common incidents include when the shoulder gets twisted against the front of the body in a fall.
 The shoulder may also get overstretched by a dog that jerks the shoulder forward on a leash.

-If the trigger point is already mildly aggravated and the shoulder joint is binding, it can be intensified by reaching back suddenly or having the arm forced back.
-This can also happen when catching yourself in a fall or reaching back quickly to attend to a child in the car.
+If the trigger point is already mildly aggravated and the shoulder joint is binding, it can be intensified by reaching back suddenly or forcing the arm back.
+This can also happen when catching yourself in a fall or quickly reaching back to a child in the car.

 The trigger point is activated at night because sleeping on that shoulder has chronically pushed the humerus in the shoulder socket, and the muscle has tightened to stabilize the shoulder.
 It’s just a trigger point doing its job.